ebarylko/cmpt-210/assignment-4/assignment-4.md

 ### Compute E[X] and Var[X].

-Since $X$ and $Y$ denotes the number of ones and twos in $n$ rolls of a standard die, we know that each dice roll is independent and the probability of obtaining a particular value on a roll is $\frac{1}{6}$.
+Since $X$ and $Y$ denotes the number of ones and twos in $n$ rolls of a standard die respectively, we know that each dice roll is independent and the probability of obtaining a particular value on a roll is $\frac{1}{6}$.
 Using this fact, we can model $X$ and $Y$ as binomial distributions. $X \sim Bin(n, \frac{1}{6}), Y \sim Bin(n, \frac{1}{6})$.